tninh/Online-Mobility-Pattern-Prediction/README.md

 # Final Project
-This repository is for the final project
+This repository is for the final project of San Jose State University Master of Science degree.

 ## Team Member